A personal essay on why interior design matters.

 Pyschology of interior design: The intimacy of inhabited space and its effects on productivity and health

-We might have ritualistic spots in the house that we inhabit at certain times as part of our routine.
+How we interact with our enivorment an dwhen can be important to consider too.
+At home, for example, we might have ritualistic spots in the house that we inhabit at certain times as part of our routine.
 How upset would we be if someone messed up our morning by moving our favorite chair or not owning up to the fact that they broke our favorite mug sooner?

 These small details of our lives are easy to gloss over, but the psychology of the way humans interact with space is fundamental to the study of interior design.